KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_pointer/README.md

 ### JSON Pointer

-For a `scalar` value, the JSON Pointer targets the glTF property.
+For a `SCALAR` value, the JSON Pointer targets the glTF property.
 This means, the property is replaced by the interpolated value.

-For any other case, the JSON Pointer targets the glTF property as well but must be an `array` property.
+For any other case, the JSON Pointer targets the glTF property as well but **must** be an `array` property.
+For clarification, it is not allowed to animate a single element in an `array`.
 This means, that the two or more elements do replace the values in the array.

 ### Material Animation

 Material animation targets materials directly.
 This means that when animating the material, all nodes using that material are updated together.
 If individual material animation per node is desired, each of them needs to have its own material to animate.

+### Mesh Animation

+Mesh animation targets meshes directly.
+This means that when animating the mesh, all nodes using that mesh are updated together.
+This is the case, when the `weights` are animated.

 ## Examples